-Having the perfect project process can be key in developing products in as short time as possible and as low cost as possible.
-It can allow you to exercise control over projects, especially in multi – project environment.
-A well-recognized project process will facilitate introduction of new employees or new project team members, but not only new team members will feel at home, but also medical device auditors.
+It can allow you to exercise control over projects, especially in a multi-project environment.
+A well-recognized project process will facilitate the introduction of new employees or new project team members, and both the new team members and medical device auditors will feel at home.

 Unfortunately, there is no universal naming convention for the different steps the medical device product development project process should contain.
-But there are some names that are more common than others.
-They are often borrowed from the regulatory world, where some concepts have been defined clearly in regulations or standards.
+But there are some names, more common than others, often borrowed from the regulatory world, where some concepts have been defined clearly in regulations or standards.

-Being in a regulated industry also leads to processes that, in some cases, are very focused on the regulatory process, which may be unfortunate sometimes because reaching the market on time may be equally important to regulatory compliance.
-And if the project process does not support project management and efficient product development, you may pay dearly for it.
+Being in a regulated industry also leads to processes that, in some cases, are very focused on the regulatory process.
+This may be unfortunate because reaching the market on time may be equally important to regulatory compliance.
+If the project process does not support project management and efficient product development, it may cost a lot.
 Luckily, efficient product development and regulatory compliance can be combined.

-Based on extensive research of multiple project models and their processes, I have compiled some typical and commonly used names and phases as shown in the picture below.
-The top row represents the names that I usually advocate when working with project processes for medical device product development.
-The row below represents some of the most commonly used names (together with the top row).
+The alternative phase/stage names shown below are based on extensive research of multiple project models and their processes.
+The top row represents the names that we commonly use in our design control training courses.
+The rows below represent some of the most commonly used names (together with the top row).

 Please note that product maintenance phase is normally not considered part of a project process, but it is rather part of the product life-cycle.
 However, it is very commonly described in relation to product development.